You are here

 Eugene Bohannon: 1901-1937

 Dr. Eugene W. Bohannon took office on September 2, 1901, as the first president of the State Normal School at Duluth.
 Before that, he spent three years at the Mankato Normal School.
 Bohannon earned his doctor of philosophy from Clark University at Worchester, Mass.
 During his time as president, a four-year curriculum leading to a Bachelor of Education degree was offered for the first time at Duluth's Normal School.
 Bohannon retired in January 1938.
 He died in Duluth in 1955.
+In June 1973, the Education Building was renamed Bohannon Hall in honored of Dr. Bohannon.

 Herbert Sorenson: 1938-1946